rosshadden/thesis/01-background.md

 ## Server

-Originally when clients made `HTTP` `GET` requests to load web pages, web servers render the pages with all desired data present, and a new page would be requested with new content when data needed to be changed or updated.
+Originally when clients made `HTTP` `GET` requests to load web pages, web servers would render the pages with all desired data present, and a new page would be requested with new content when data needed to be changed or updated.
 This works quite nicely when a website is just a collection of static pages.
 The pages may contain hyperlinks which, when clicked, take users to another page.
 The user's browser client makes another request to the same server, which carries out the same process and responds with the new page content.